neel24/admin-mode/README.md

 # Admin Mode

-Admin Mode is a Discord bot used for basic admin management.
+Admin Mode is a Discord bot used for admin management.
 It also uses the Giphy API to generate a hilarious gif whenever a user is kicked/banned!

 ## Available commands